 If you aren’t inclined to camp, you will be happy to know there are cabins for rent in Mazama Village.

 There is also the lovely Historic Crater Lake Lodge.
 I would have much preferred to stay in the lodge (I bet you there are no mosquitoes in there!).
 However, it’s really hard to convince hubby of such things when we have a 29′ trailer being pulled behind us.

 However, even the cold and mosquitoes didn’t dampen my excitement of being at Crater Lake.

 If you haven’t been, you really need to see the beauty of it for yourself!

 Getting to Crater Lake

-From Klamath Falls – Take Route 97 north to Route 62 north and west to the park’s south entrance.
+South – Take Hwy 97 to Hwy 62 and the park’s South Entrance.

-Tell me, have you been?
+Tell me, have you been to Crater Lake?
 Is it on your travel bucket list?